-The Company issued common stock purchase warrants to certain employees and non-employees in exchange for services performed, subject to certain vesting conditions.
+During the year ended December 31, 2018, the Company issued common stock purchase warrants to certain employees and non-employees in exchange for services performed, subject to certain vesting conditions.
 The warrants have expiration dates ranging from five to 10 years from the date of grant and exercise prices ranging from \$0.10 to \$3.60 per share.
-A summary of warrant activity for the year ended December 31, 2017 is as follows:
+A summary of warrant activity for the year ended December 31, 2018 is as follows: